mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 ## Overview

-The MariaDB Monitor monitors a Master-Slave replication cluster.
-It monitors the state of the backends and assigns server roles such as master and slave, which are used by the routers when deciding where to route a query.
+MariaDB Monitor monitors a Master-Slave replication cluster.
+It probes the state of the backends and assigns server roles such as master and slave, which are used by the routers when deciding where to route a query.
 It can also modify the replication cluster by performing failover, switchover and rejoin.
 Backend server versions older than MariaDB/MySQL 5.5 are not supported.
+Failover and other similar operations require MariaDB 10.0.2 or later.

 ## Master selection

 Only one backend can be master at any given time.
+A master must be running (successfully connected to by the monitor) and its *read_only*-setting must be off.
+A master may not be replicating from another server in the monitored cluster unless the master is part of a multimaster group.
+Master selection prefers to select the server with the most slaves, possibly in multiple replication layers.
+Only slaves reachable by a chain of running relays or directly connected to the master count.
+When multiple servers are tied for master status, the server which appears earlier in the `servers`-setting of the monitor is selected.

+Servers in a cyclical replication topology (multimaster group) are interpreted as having all the servers in the group as slaves.
+Even from a multimaster group only one server is selected as the overall master.

-When a master has been selected, the monitor prefers to stick with the choice even if other potential masters are available.
+After a master has been selected, the monitor prefers to stick with the choice even if other potential masters with more slave servers are available.
 Only if the current master is clearly unsuitable does the monitor try to select another master.
 An existing master turns invalid if:

 1. It is unwritable (*read_only* is on).
-2. It has been down for more than *failcount* monitor passes and automatic failover is disabled.
+2. It has been down for more than *failcount* monitor passes and has no running slaves.
+Running slaves behind a downed relay count.
 3. It did not previously replicate from another server in the cluster but it is now replicating.
 4. It was previously part of a multimaster group but is no longer, or the multimaster group is replicating from a server not in the group.

-Cases 1 and 2 cover the situations in which the master server is indeed invalid and can no longer act as master.
-Cases 3 and 4 are less severe, as in these cases the topology has changed significantly and the master should be re-selected, but the current master may still be the best choice.
+Cases 1 and 2 cover the situations in which the DBA, an external script or even another MaxScale has modified the cluster such that the old master can no longer act as master.
+Cases 3 and 4 are less severe.
+In these cases the topology has changed significantly and the master should be re-selected, although the old master may still be the best choice.

-The master change described above is not the same as the failover described in the section
+The master change described above is different from failover and switchover described in section
 [Failover, switchover and auto-rejoin](#failover,-switchover-and-auto-rejoin).
-A master change only modifies the server roles inside MaxScale but does not modify the replication topology.
-For this reason case 2 requires automatic failover to be off.
+A master change only modifies the server roles inside MaxScale but does not modify the cluster other than changing the targets of read and write queries.

-Master selection prefers to select the server with the most slaves, possibly in multiple replication layers.
-A master must also be running (successfully connected) and *read_only* must be off.
-Servers in a cyclical replication topology (multimaster group) are interpreted as having all the servers in the group as slaves.
-Even from a multimaster group only one server is selected as the overall master.
-When multiple servers are tied for master status, the server which appears earlier in the `servers`-field of the monitor is selected.
+Failover and switchover perform a master change on their own.

+As a general rule, it's best to avoid situations where the cluster has multiple standalone servers, separate master-slave pairs or separate multimaster groups.
+Due to master invalidation rule 2, a standalone master can easily lose the master status to another valid master if it goes down.
+The new master probably does not have the same data as the previous one.
+Non-standalone masters are less vulnerable, as a single running slave or multimaster group member will keep the master valid even when down.

 ## Configuration